Valley polarization, magnetization, and superconductivity in bilayer graphene near the van Hove singularity: Single-particle Hamiltonian

 It is useful to establish how the Fermi surface (FS) changes in the presence of SOC.
 In Fig. \ref{FS}, we present the FS topology for the tight-binding model as a function of the chemical potential $\mu$, for three choices of the SOC strength $\lambda.$ We focus on electron-doping into the $E^{(3)}$ band.
 Our results apply equally for hole-doping into the $E^{(2)}$ band due to particle-hole symmetry.

 In the absence of SOC, the system possesses four degenerate bands (spin $\times$ valley).
 There is a vHS at $\mu_{\rm vHS}\approx D$ (here we take $D = 50$ meV).
 As the chemical potential moves through the vHS, each of the four degenerate Fermi surfaces separate into three Fermi pockets.
 As $\mu$ increases, the FS topology changes from $\rm{SYM}(12)$ to $\rm{SYM}(4).$ Here, `SYM' indicates a FS topology without any broken symmetry, and the index counts the number of equal-sized FS pockets.
-For chemical potentials below the band edge, the system is a simple band insulator (BI).
+For chemical potentials below the band edge, the system is a band insulator (BI).

 When $\lambda\neq 0,$ the four-fold degeneracy is lowered to two sets of two-fold degenerate bands.
-The two-fold degenerate vHSs occur at $\mu \approx D \pm \lambda.$ The SOC thus allows for various other FS topologies.
+The two-fold degenerate vHSs occur at $\mu_{\rm vHS1} \equiv D + \lambda$ and $\mu_{\rm vHS2} \equiv D - \lambda.$ The SOC thus allows for various other FS topologies.
 In Fig. \ref{FS}, `SOC' refers to the bands with finite $\lambda$ and the two indices $(\alpha,\beta)$ count the number of unequal-sized FS pockets in order of decreasing size.
 For example, $\rm{SOC}(2,6)$ labels the topology consisting of 2 larger and 6 smaller Fermi pockets.
-Some topologies such as $\rm{SOC}(6,6)$ and $\rm{SOC}(2)$ are only available for $2\lambda<W$ and $2\lambda>W,$ respectively, where $W\approx 3.4$ meV is the bandwidth between the band edge and the local band minimum.
+Some topologies such as $\rm{SOC}(6,6)$ and $\rm{SOC}(2)$ are only available for $2\lambda<W$ and $2\lambda>W,$ respectively, where $W\approx 3.4$ meV is the bandwidth between the band edge and the local maximum.
+An extended look at these FS topologies is given in Appendix \ref{smallSOC}.